pall-g/pine-marten-camera-trap-protocols/README.md

 ## Citation

-The dataset citation and Zenodo DOI will be added after the archive is published.
-Please cite the associated article and archived repository when reusing these materials.
+A persistent DOI and recommended citation will be provided through Zenodo upon repository archival.

 ## Licence